 Fall means cooler temperatures and gorgeous colors in the mountains, making it the perfect time to escape the city and visit Breckenridge.
 The mountains showcase a shift from green to gold as the aspens don their beautiful but brief finery.
 During a Breckenridge Fall, autumn brings a crispness to the air and the opportunity to cozy up in the evening.
 Though the days are shorter, there are still plenty of activities and adventures to be had in autumn in Breckenridge.

-From scenic drives to fall festivals, hiking and biking, there’re endless opportunities for locals and visitors alike to soak in these magic moments.
+From tons of activities to fall festivals, hiking and biking, there’re endless opportunities for locals and visitors alike to soak in these magic moments.
 The leaves begin to change early to mid-September, so start planning your autumn adventures in Breckenridge with these local tips to create an unforgettable fall trip to the mountains.

 Breckenridge Fall Adventure Guide